 Capture-to-process also integrated with records management to help with legal and compliance applications.
-Now, companies could store digitized documents with their associated process metadata, creating a record of their usage.
+Now, companies could further utilize electronic document storage and store digitized documents with their associated process metadata, creating a record of their usage.
 This made things easier for compliance departments, who now had access to more detailed document usage and audit records, including source documents in digital form.

-The last major upgrade has only come in the past couple years.
+The last major upgrade for document management and analysis has only come in the past couple years.
 Advances in computing, including graphics processors and cloud infrastructure, made long-envisioned artificial intelligence capabilities practical for the first time.
 Rudimentary capabilities like optical character recognition had been in use for a while, but machine learning has taken that ability to a whole new level.
-Applications can now ‘read’ documents at speed, ingesting their information and even applying natural language recognition and semantic analysis techniques.
+Applications can now ‘read’ documents at speed, ingesting their information and even applying natural language recognition and semantic AI-driven document analysis techniques.